-3. USE A GREEN RIDER
+3. USE A GREEN RIDE

 Template 'green riders' can be used to make sustainable requests for your backstage, technical and front of house riders.
 This can be from somewhere to refill bottles both front and backstage of the venue to nudging the venue to switch to renewable power.
-Download a template green rider here.
+Download a template green rider through the QR code.